angelozerr/liferay-link-to-webcontent/README.md

 This Javascript add event for HTML a and check if there is some data-liferay-* attributes.
 In this case it uses the Liferay Javascript API

-	&lt;a href="#" data-liferay-articleid="13502" &gt;link to WebContent2&lt;/a&gt;
+	var renderURL = Liferay.PortletURL.createRenderURL();

 to create a Liferay URL and dispatch it to the linked WebContent by displaying it in the origin portlet.

-	var renderURL = Liferay.PortletURL.createRenderURL();

-For the moment, it works only with "Web Content Display" portlet.

 # Usage